-However, in WMS auctions adding a passenger with a low bid may reduce the value of the WMS auction objective function.
+However, in WMS auctions, adding a passenger with a low bid may reduce the value of the WMS auction objective~function.

-Observing the run time, we see that 10 passenger instances were all processed in under 1 second, while the 25 passenger instances had mean run times under 4 seconds.
-Thus, for these instance sizes, the exact algorithm proved to be viable for solving instances in real-time.
-For the 50 and 100 passenger instance sizes, we see run times that make our exact algorithm unsuitable for real-time use cases.
-Comparing among auction types, the WMS variants have a mean run time that is consistently higher than the corresponding VCG variant.
+Comparing the profit of VCG variants and WMS variants, we can see that~WMS variants did slightly better on the 10 passenger instances, while the VCG variants did slightly better on the larger instance sets.
+But, without exception, when comparing for the same number of passengers, the same $\sigma$ and the same reserve price variant, the mean of the VCG variants was always within half a standard deviation of the WMS variant, and vice-versa.
+Therefore, we can claim that VCG and WMS variants had equivalent results of profit in this~experiment.

+Observing the run time, Table~\ref{table:runningtime} shows the high computational cost of running the auction using an ILP solver when we have 100 passengers.
+Nonetheless, brute-force algorithms were able to produce solutions in less than one second on average.
+If we increase the number of passengers that the driver can pick up, the brute-force algorithm will start to perform poorly.
+Nonetheless, we do not expect that, in practice, many passengers will be served by a single driver either due to car capacity, time constraints, or the inconvenience of doing so.
+Finally, notice that, due to optimizations previously described, the brute-force algorithm for the WMS auction was able to run much faster than the VCG-based~counterparts.